HarrisMBrad/HarrisMBrad/README.md

 02-24-2021 - A Container of cards that jumpout and display the users data from an API for demo.
 Features searchbox that updates with state.

-#HarrisMBrad - Tweeter Sweeter App | https://harrismbrad.github.io/sweeter-tweeter/
+#HarriMBrad - Tweeter Sweeter App | https://harrismbrad.github.io/sweeter-tweeter/
-03/15/2021 - Useres select their mood in colors to then use in choosing a quotable quote.
-The user can then share this quote with author notation on their Twitter account.
+03-15-2021 - The user can then share this quote with the author notation on their Twitter account.
 JavaScript, React

 ================